Betahaus: Business Model

 The company generates 40 percent of its turnover through the workspaces it offers.
 40 percent are taken with events and conferences and 20 percent with a public Café.
 An example of an event is the "Female-Founders-Breakfast", to which former minister for economy affairs Brigitte Zypries invited in 2014.
-In 2009, the Yes Men presented their film The Yes Men standing in a shopping cart in betahaus as part of Berlinale.
+In 2009, the Yes Men presented their film The Yes Men Fix the World standing in a shopping cart in betahaus as part of Berlinale.